smirnoffalexx/hr_server/README.md

 2. ✅ Creates jobs for EVERY user (no filters, no exceptions)
 3. ✅ Uses 5 workers for concurrent processing
 4. ✅ Sends to absolutely everyone in the system
-5. ✅ Rate limiting: 1 second between messages
+5. ✅ Rate limiting: 200 ms second between messages for each worker

 ## 🤖 Telegram Bot